 On May 27th, 1882, the El Paso City Council confronted Marshal Stoudenmire in a meeting at Tiboli Hall.
 One member even had a shotgun within reach in case Dallas grew violent.
-The council spelled out how the Marshal had become too drunk or far-gone on opium on most days to perform his duties and he was suspected of pocketing fees to feed his appetites instead of passing on those fees to the council.
+The council spelled out how the Marshal had become too drunk or far-gone on opium on most days to perform his duties and he was suspected of pocketing fees from fines to feed his appetites instead of passing on those fees to the council.

 Worst of all, they pointed out that Dallas was in danger of losing his legacy because the criminal element of El Paso had begun paying attention to the Marshal’s level of sobriety from day to day to estimate how much they could get away with.
 The obviously drunk Stoudenmire challenged the council members to try to take his badge or to arrest him, then staggered off when there were no takers.

 May 29th saw a sober and contrite Dallas turn in a letter of resignation.
 The city council graciously praised Stoudenmire’s prior service to the community and unanimously appointed Deputy James B Gillett as the new Town Marshal.
 Dallas remained in El Paso, living off the money from his share of the Globe Restaurant, which had been willed to him by his late friend Sam Cummings.
 Stoudenmire’s sister Virginia was still running the place.